meks77/AxonSlowPropertyAccess/README.md

 The aim of this project is, to provide an example, where you can see that

-* the accessor of same property of the same class is searched each time, a value is accessed
+* the accessor of same property of the same class is searched very often
 * accessors for properties are searched, where this classes do not contain this properties

 There are 2 things which confuse me: